How To: Terminate an Unshielded Pass Through RJ45 Connector

 - Cable cutter of some kind (even electrician’s scissors are good for this)

-- RJ45 termination tool (we suggest ours as it has a built-in self adjusting cable stripper)
+- Tool for terminating RJ45 (we suggest ours as it has a built-in self adjusting cable stripper)

 - Flush cutters

-For trueCABLE Cat5e Unshielded Riser and Cat5e Unshielded Plenum, the self adjusting cable stripper found on the trueCABLE All-In-One Crimp & Termination tool will not work.
+For trueCABLE Cat5e Unshielded Riser and Cat5e Unshielded Plenum, the self adjusting cable stripper found on the trueCABLE all-in-one crimp & ethernet cable termination tool will not work.
 You will need a separate cable stripper such as our Cable Cutting & Stripping Tool.

 Additional Helpful Tools